gregnz/stocks/NTNX.md

 | 2017Q4    | 286.74m   | 941.39m | 4%        | 44%       |
 | 2018Q1    | 289.41m   | 1.025b  | 1%        | 41%       |

-Revenue is growing strongly, although theres a bit of a
+Revenue is growing strongly, although theres a bit of a decrease in growth going on.
+They are transitioning from hardware sales to software sales, with less revenue coming from hardware (TODO - Fill in CC discussion).

+Q1 and Q3 are reputedly weak

 ### Deferred revenue

 | Quarter   | Def.Revenue   | 𝝳 (q-1)   | 𝝳 (YoY)   | Billings (Rev + 𝝳 def. rev)